bpicinato/MonArch/README.md

 #### 4. ensembles.simple

-Tab-delimited file with a simplified list of the circRNA _ensebles_ annotated; each line represents an individual circRNA _ensemble_.
+Tab-delimited file with a simplified list of the circRNA _ensembles_ annotated; each line represents an individual circRNA _ensemble_.
 Columns are:
 ```
 ensemble_ID	chr	start	end	strand	flag97	flag98	flag99	flag100	flag101	flag102	flag103
 ```
-The last 6 columns contain how many junctions of each type are present in the ensemble (see the "flag" explanttion in the [junctions.bed](#3-junctionsbed) section).
+The last 6 columns contain how many junctions of each type are present in the ensemble (see the "flag" explanation in the [junctions.bed](#3-junctionsbed) section).

 #### 5. ensembles.full

 Tab-delimited file with detailed information on each read/junction that comprises the circRNA ensembles.
-Each contrains information about a single circRNA in the ensemble, including its junction sequence.
+Each contains information about a single circRNA in the ensemble, including its junction sequence.
 Columns are:
 ```
 ensemble_ID  chr  start   end  read_ID  overlap_flag  strand  read_sequence  circRNA_length  halfA_sequence  halfB_sequence  empirical_junction_sequence  real_junction_sequence  circRNA_sequence
 ```